frenomer86/Stateful_EDNS/README.md

 one list or the other -- the age of the ranking a name was drawn from has no bearing on the freshness of the traffic measured for it.

-## Data and Reproducibility Statement

-Every number reported in the paper is produced by code that performs live network measurement and full episode reconstruction from scratch on each run; domain-pool construction, data collection, feature extraction, model training, and figure generation are separate, independently re-executable stages, none of which reads from a pre-computed results cache.
-The complete pipeline, the raw episode logs from the run underlying the paper, and exact package versions are provided here so that a reader can either reproduce the exact analysis in the paper from the retained logs, or regenerate the entire corpus fresh against whatever the live internet looks like on the day they run it.